lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ### PRK_out {#prkout}

- The pseudorandom key PRK_out, derived as shown in {{fig-edhoc-kdf}} is the output session key of a successful EDHOC exchange.
+ The pseudorandom key PRK_out, derived as shown in {{fig-edhoc-kdf}}, is the output session key of a successful EDHOC exchange.

- Keys for applications are derived using EDHOC_Exporter from PRK_exporter (see {{exporter}}) which in turn is derived from PRK_out.
+ Keys for applications are derived using EDHOC_Exporter (see {{exporter}}) from PRK_exporter, which in turn is derived from PRK_out as shown in {{fig-edhoc-kdf}}.
 For the purpose of generating application keys, it is sufficient to store PRK_out or PRK_exporter.
 (Note that the word "store" used here does not imply that the application has access to the plaintext PRK_out since that may be reserved for code within a Trusted Execution Environment, see {{impl-cons}}).

 ## Keys for EDHOC Applications

-This section defines EDHOC_Exporter in terms of EDHOC_KDF and PRK_out.
+This section defines EDHOC_Exporter in terms of EDHOC_KDF and PRK_exporter.
 A key update function is defined in {{keyupdate}}.

 ### EDHOC_Exporter {#exporter}